akvo/akvo-reporting/Documentation/tutorials/JDBC_Driver_for_BIRT/JDBC_Driver_Installation_BIRT.md

 To find out more about the various flavours (1-4) JDBC is available in please skip to the [notes](#notes) area at the end of the document.

-This guide assumes that you have a template with a configured 'Data Source' in place.
+This guide assumes that you have a template with a configured PostgreSQL 'Data Source' in place.

 Ensure that you are in the 'Data explorer' perspective of your project.